 This is just one example of the continuing challenges in Australian foreign policy debates around women’s representation.

-Despite concerted efforts from current and past editors of the Australian Journal of International Affairs to ensure greater prominence of women publishing in Australia’s flagship IR journal – including special issues on topics such as Women, Peace and Security and direct encouragement of women researchers to publish in the journal – the gender imbalance remains.
-For example, all the articles in a recent special issue titled ‘National security: between theory and practice’ produced by the ANU National Security College were written by (white) men.
+Despite concerted efforts from current and past editors of the Australian Journal of International Affairs to ensure greater prominence of women publishing in Australia’s flagship IR journal – including special issues on topics such as Women, Peace and Security and direct encouragement of women researchers to submit articles – the gender imbalance remains.
+For example, all the articles in a recent special issue titled ‘National security: between theory and practice’ produced by the ANU National Security College were written by men.

 Women’s participation in international politics

 In 2013, Julie Bishop became Australia’s first female Minister of Foreign Affairs.
-Following her resignation, she was replaced by Marise Payne, who had been Australia’s first female Defence Minister since 2015.
+Following her resignation, she was replaced by Marise Payne, who had been Australia’s first female Defence Minister.
 That women were occupying the highest positions in foreign policy appeared to signal that they were gaining ground in Australia’s international policy sphere.

 Yet, many areas of international politics, such as security, defence and foreign policy continue to be dominated by men.
 And in July 2018 when 15 ‘patrons’ of the United States-Australian ‘mateship’ program were announced, they too were all (white) men.

 Some research has sought to explain why women are under-represented in the practice of international affairs in Australia.
-One study attributed the deep gender imbalances in the Department of Foreign Affairs and Trade, the Department of Defence and academia to the legacies of direct and ongoing indirect discrimination, inadequate support for work/life balance, and socially constructed gender norms as contributing to women being locked out of the higher echelons of professional IR-focused careers in Australia.
+A study found deep gender imbalances in the Department of Foreign Affairs and Trade, the Department of Defence and academia as a result of legacies of direct and ongoing indirect discrimination, inadequate support for work/life balance, and socially constructed gender norms as contributing to women being locked out of the higher echelons of professional IR-focused careers in Australia.

 However, there is less research in the Australian context on women’s participation in IR academia (as academics and post-graduate students), and the representation of women in public discussions on defence, security and foreign policy.